Almarch/tamaR/README.md

 A demo version is kindly hosted on [Posit Cloud](https://posit.co) and available [at this address](https://almarch.shinyapps.io/tamaR).
 The demo version is slighlty different from the main one, check the information of the <a href = https://github.com/Almarch/tamaR/tree/posit>posit branch</a>.
 NB: Posit cloud shuts down inactive Shiny sessions, so the game state is lost after deconnection.
 Use your own server to keep a game consistent timeline.

-Another demo version is available on a private virtual server at [at this address](https://creature.ovh).
-It runs a light version of the app and requires no credentials, so that the pet custody is shared with the world wide web.
-If someone else is interacting with the pet, please wait a few minutes in order not to turn it crazy.
-The automatic care feature and the sprites switch are not available on this demo version.

 ## 2. Installation

 Start by cloning the git repository.
 The ROM (`rom.bin` or `rom.h`) must be placed into the `src` directory.